-The Wildlife Trusts are firmly opposed to the badger cull and no Wildlife Trust will allow culling on its land.
+The Wildlife Trusts have opposed the badger cull since it first started and no Wildlife Trust will allow badger culling on its land.

 Bovine tuberculosis (bTB) is a highly infectious disease of cattle which devastates thousands of farming businesses annually.
 Since the mid-1980s, the incidence of bTB in cattle has increased substantially creating an economic burden on the taxpayer and the farming industry, as infected cattle must be culled.

 Government research shows that bTB is not a major cause of death in badgers.
 Generally, infected badgers do not show any sign of infection and can survive for many years before suffering from severe emaciation.

 83% of badgers culled in government trials 2002-2005 tested TB free.

 Badgers are being culled as part of a government initiative to reduce the spread of bovine tuberculosis (bTB) in cattle.
 Pilot badger culls commenced in 2013 in Gloucester and Somerset amid much opposition.
 More than 300,000 people supported a petition opposing the cull.
 An Independent Expert Panel (IEP) was appointed by Defra to assess the effectiveness, humaneness and safety of the 2013 culls.
 The panel deemed the culls 'ineffective' and 'inhumane' in 2013, with no significant improvement - and further failures - in 2014.
 Despite two parliamentary debates, a prominent opposition campaign and the support of numerous experts and high profile figures, the number of areas increased in 2015 to include Dorset.
 In August 2016, the Government announced seven new cull licenses across three new areas (Cornwall, Devon and Herefordshire) for an extension of the cull.